zxyctn/objectDetection/README.md

 ## Testing
 To start testing you may run **main.py** python script which is going to call **testing.py**.
 While running, script is going to print the currently tested filename in the terminal.
 This process may take a while depending on the machine hardware.

-To start testing you may the script as:
+To start testing you may run the script as:

     python main.py
 or